kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 - next you most probably know what you're heading at so you can rewrite the whole thing from scratch,

-- and after that you may understand what the whole thing is about so you can rewrite once again.
+- and after that you may understand what the whole endeavor is about so you can rewrite once again.

 And maybe even that is not the last iteration.